francoiskroll/FramebyFrame/DOCUMENTATION.md

 **skipNight0**: whether or not (TRUE or FALSE) to remove the night0’s datapoints prior to calculating the fingerprint.
 Mostly applies to the standard Rihel lab experiment night0/day1/night1/day2/night2.
 Default is FALSE.

 **avgDayNight**: whether or not (TRUE or FALSE) to average, for each parameter and each larva, its days datapoints together and its nights datapoints together prior to calculating the fingerprint.
 This will affect what each unique parameter is in the fingerprint: if TRUE, parameters are e.g. day_sleepHours and night_sleepHours; if FALSE, parameters are e.g. day1_sleepHours, day2_sleepHours, night1_sleepHours, night2_sleepHours.
 In other words, do you want to keep individual day/night resolution or not?

+### ggPairwiseHeat(...)

+Calculates the similarity between pairwise behavioural fingerprint and represent the results as a heatmap.

+* **fgp**: object or full path to _fingerprint.csv_, created by calculateFingerprint(...).

+* **metric**: `mean` or `median`.
+I briefly experimented with defining the fingerprint as median ± MAD of all *Z*-scores instead of mean ± SEM (see step 6 above).
+This caused several issues, for example the median of all *Z*-scores is not 0 so the controls' fingerprint was not at 0 anymore.
+Overall I do not think this was a good idea, but it is left here if ever useful.
+Default is `mean`.

+* **simScore**: one of three possible "similarity scores": `correlation` (Pearson correlation), `cosine` (cosine similarity), or `euclidean` (Euclidean distance).

+* **grporder**: do you have a preferred order for the groups (genotypes)?
+If yes, mention it here.
+If no, you can simply not mention this setting or give grporder=NA.
+You can exclude any group (genotype) by simply not mentioning it here.
+Default is NA, which keeps all groups.

+* **removeControl**: whether (TRUE) or not (FALSE) to remove the controls' fingerprints.
+I think you should always use TRUE here as the controls' fingerprints are always 0 by definition.
+Default is TRUE.

+* **controlGrp**: name of control group, e.g. ‘wt’.
+Does the name of the control group change between experiments?
+For example it is ‘control’ in one experiment but ‘wt’ in another.
+That is fine, you can give multiple control groups, for example controlGrp=c('control', 'wt').

+* **minCol**: colour for the start of the colour gradient, i.e. colour assigned to –1 when `correlation` or `cosine` is used or to 0 when `euclidean` is used.

+* **maxCol**: colour for the end of the colour gradient, i.e. colour assigned to +1 when `correlation` or `cosine` is used or to the maximum value when `euclidean` is used.

+* **onlyHalf**: as we are plotting a pairwise matrix, the heatmap is symmetrical across the diagonal, i.e. the similarity scores repeat each other on each side of the diagonal.
+If that is okay for you, you can omit this setting or give `NA`.
+If you prefer to plot only one side of the diagonal, you can choose between `upper` or `lower`, which will respectively plot the upper or lower half only.

+* **scoreSize**: font size for the similarity scores.

+* **legendOrNo**: whether or not (TRUE or FALSE) to make the legend.
+I would recommend first generating the plot with the legend so you can check that the groups and colours are correctly matched.
+Default is TRUE.

+* **labelsOrNo**: whether or not (TRUE or FALSE) to write the X and Y axis labels.

+* **width**: width of pdf in mm.
+Default is 250.

+* **height**: width of pdf in mm.
+Default is 200.

+* **exportPath**: full path to export file.
+It will create a pdf.
+Accordingly, exportPath must finish with .pdf.

 # Troubleshooting